ChaoLiRV/modelpipeline_spark/README.md

 | 136608744 | Desktop    | Safari  | Weekend   | Desktop       | Desktop    | 0.0          | Weekend     | 1.0        | Safari         | 2.0           | (2, [0], [1.0]) | (3, [1], [1.0]) | (4, [2], [1.0]) |
 | 136576205 | Desktop    | Chrome  | Peak      | Desktop       | Desktop    | 0.0          | Peak        | 0.0        | Chrome         | 0.0           | (2, [0], [1.0]) | (3, [0], [1.0]) | (4, [0], [1.0]) |

 The classification model in the **spark.ml** package is an estimator, which requires all feature data to be assembled as a vector for each record in the column _`"feature"`_.
-This is done by the transformer `VectorAssembler()` and again the output values are represented in a sparse format as shown in the following table.
+This is done by the transformer `VectorAssembler()` and, again, the output values are represented in a sparse format as shown in the following table.

 Lastly, we stack all the aforementioned transformers in the sequence to a pipeline object.
 As a consequence, every single record of both the training and testing set is guaranteed to go through the same feature engineering process without incurring exception by anomaly value.

 ```scala